xperseguers/t3ext-image_autoresize/Documentation/AdministratorManual/ConfiguringExtension/GeneralSettings.rst

 ^^^^^^^^^^^

 This is a comma-separated list of directories that should be monitored for image uploads.
 This includes any subdirectory of them too.
-In the example above, both :file:`fileadmin/` (corresponding to the FAL identifier :file:`1:/`) and :file:`uploads/` will be monitored.
+In the example above, :file:`fileadmin/` (corresponding to the FAL identifier :file:`1:/`) will be monitored.

 You may use two different wildcards characters: